firesidefiction/firesidefiction.github.io/_drafts/2018-04-05-hugo-nomination.md

 [Miranda Meeks](http://mirandameeks.com)

 There is so much to be excited about on the ballot this year.
-A number of our contributors made the Hugo Ballot this in other categories and we could not be happier for them.
-There is so much to enjoy, we can’t wait to explore the Voter’s Packet!
+A number of our contributors made the Hugo ballot in other categories, and we could not be happier for them.
+There is so much to enjoy, we can’t wait to explore the voter’s packet!

 Remember: to vote for the Hugo Awards, you must be a member of Worldcon 76.
 We hope to see you all there!